MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 ## Region mappings for Power Automate and gateways

-The region where the gateway is installed must map to your Power Automate region becasue we do not support cross geographic boundaries.
+The region where the gateway is installed must map to your Power Automate region.
+Cross geographic boundaries aren't supported.

 Here's the mapping information: